Do you have mountain loads of textbooks and don’t know what to do with them? If so, then you may have to recycle textbooks.

 6. Where can I recycle books in Texas?

 Based in Texas, you can check out Recycled Books Records CDs, DFW Book Recycling, or Recycled Reads Bookstore.
 If you want a schedule for a recycling and reuse drop-off center, check out AustinTexas.gov.

 7. Where do I recycle books in San Diego?

 There are several places you can recycle your books if you live in San Diego.
 Some of the places are Friends of the San Diego Public Library, Recycling Center San Diego, Sand Diego Free E-Waste Drop Off, etc. You can also sell your books online if it’s in good condition.

 8. Where can I recycle books in California?

-If you are in California, you can recycle your books at Recycle Bookstore West or Recycle Bookstore.
-You can also check out the Where to Recycle Map to find the nearest recycling center in your area.
+In California, you can recycle your books at Recycle Bookstore West or Recycle Bookstore.
+You can also check out the Where to Recycle Map to find the nearest recycling center.

 9. Where can I recycle books in New York?

 You can check out numerous recycling websites such as Freebird Books & Goods, Big Reuse, The Junkluggers of New York City, or New York Recycling.
 You can also sell your books on BookDeal.com and earn a reasonable price.